petervandenabeele/spelfouten/README.md

 * Could we use better tokenizers ?
 * Could we use more diverse corpora (books, letters, news,  emails, ...)?
 * Could we get funding from one of the cloud players for GPU/TPU machine time?

+If you want to comment, feel free to add an issue, contact me on twitter at @peter_v or send me an email at peter AT vandenabeele DOT com.
+Also, I do have the models available (500 MB per model), if you would like to play with them.

 ## Conclusions